-After the query and entry line segments are interpolated so that they have the same temporal extent (Figure 3, line 6), various criteria may remove the candidate segment from consideration.
+After the query and entry line segments are interpolated so that they have the same temporal extent (Figure 4, line 6), various criteria may remove the candidate segment from consideration.
 We consider two filtering methods beyond the simple no filtering approach:

-Method 1 - No filtering.

-Method 2 - After the interpolation, check whether the candidate segment still lies within the query MBB.
-This check only requires floating point comparisons between spatial coordinates of the segment endpoints and the query MBB corners, and would occur between lines 6 and 7 in Figure 3.
-Method 2 would filter out A in Figure 7.

-Method 3 - Considering only 2 spatial dimensions, say x and y, for a given query segment MBB compute the slope and the y-intercept of the line that contains the query segment.
-This computation requires only a few floating point operations and would occur in between lines 3 and 4 in Figure 3, i.e., in the outer loop.
+- Method 1 No filtering. - Method 2 After the interpolation, check whether the candidate segment still lies within the query MBB.
+This check only requires floating point comparisons between spatial coordinates of the segment endpoints and the query MBB corners, and would occur between lines 6 and 7 in Figure 4.
+Method 2 would filter out A in Figure 10. - Method 3 Considering only 2 spatial dimensions, say x and y, for a given query segment MBB compute the slope and the y-intercept of the line that contains the query segment.
+This computation requires only a few floating point operations and would occur in between lines 3 and 4 in Figure 4, i.e., in the outer loop.
 Then, before line 7, check if the endpoints of the candidate segment both lie more than a distance d above or below the query trajectory line.
 In this case, the candidate segment can be filtered out.
 This check requires only a few floating point operations involving segment endpoint coordinates and the computed slope and y-intercept of the query line.
-Method 3 would filter out both A and B in Figure 7.
+Method 3 would filter out both A and B in Figure 10.

 Other computational geometry methods could be used for filtering, but these methods must be sufficiently fast (i.e., low floating point operation counts) if any benefit over Method 1 is to be achieved.
+For instance, one may consider a method that computes the shortest distance between an entry line segment and the query line segment regardless of time, and discard the candidate segment if this shortest distance is larger than threshold distance d.
+However, the number of (floating point) operations to perform such filtering is on the same order as that needed to perform the full-fledge moving distance calculation.